feliks912/MEMS_bluetooth/README.md

 * * D doesn't support BluetoothCharacteristic, I must contend with the fact that we'll be starting an application with nonexistent characteristics.......
 * * Which should be possible, in fact almost without an issue?
 * Fix range checking, sometimes
+* Large sensor data: discover characteristics, subscribe to sensor data, on new data add it to buffer and send confirmation bit.
+When the sensor data isn't full (mtu sized) continue reading characteristics as normal.
+On Linux's side change the sensor data buffer each time the data read confirmation bit is received.
+On sensor data read send 0, on characteristic data read send 1.
+On central: discover characteristics, read data length characteristic.
+If Total Sensor Data <= mtu (512 for Go program) read sensor data, otherwise subscribe to sensor data, receive it, and write 0 to read confirmation bit.

 #TODO:
 * sensor data display